 Ho Chi Minh City Traffic ©MDHarding

 Do you love nature too?
-Discover more about Vietnam's national flower - The Lotus.
-It's used in a number of ways including tea, Chocolate and in stir fry's.
+Don't miss seeing Vietnam's national flower - The Lotus.
+It's used in a number of ways including tea, Chocolate, and in stir-fries.

 I hope you have enjoyed reading and inspired to visit Vietnam filled with it's timeless charm.

 P.S If you missed any of the travel blogs in the A to Z series, you can still catch up on these.
 Is there any country I have missed that you would love to hear about?
 Let me know and I'll see what I can do;)